 ‘Waves’ of runners will then be set off every 15 minutes.
 When you pay for your entry online you can book onto your preferred ‘wave’ time but be quick if you want to get on an early wave.

 There will be a bag drop at the event village where all your kit will be stored.

-There is plenty of onsite parking both at the Racecourse and Hereford Leisure Centre.
+There is plenty of onsite parking both at Hereford Leisure Centre.